youwen5/ap-latex-template/README.md

 This template's source code is licensed under the GNU General Public License.
-You are hereby permitted to use and redistribute this template for any purpose, with or without modification, as long as you retain a copy of this license and the source code for viewing on request, and with one caveat:
+You are hereby permitted to use and redistribute this template for any purpose, with or without modification, as long as you retain a copy of this license and the source code for viewing on request, and with the following conditions:

 > Use it for good, not evil.